RocketFuel Launches Its Most Anticipated Crypto Payouts Product

-San Francisco, CA, March 31, 2023 (GLOBE NEWSWIRE) -- RocketFuel, Inc. (OTCQB: RKFL) (“RocketFuel” or the “Company”), a global provider of payment solutions via ACH bank transfers, Bitcoin and other cryptocurrencies, announced the official launch of its Payouts product.
+San Francisco, CA, March 31, 2023 (GLOBE NEWSWIRE) -- RocketFuel, Inc. RKFL ("RocketFuel" or the "Company"), a global provider of payment solutions via ACH bank transfers, Bitcoin and other cryptocurrencies, announced the official launch of its Payouts product.

 RocketFuel's new product helps businesses make payouts in crypto or FIAT currencies to freelancers, vendors, creators and employees.
 RocketFuel Payout is a natural extension to Rocketfuel E-commerce, which allows merchants to receive payments in crypto and bank transfer.
 Merchants can now offer both Pay-In and Pay-out services in digital as well as FIAT currencies from one, single, integrated solution.